rundeck/docs/docs/api/rundeck-api.md

 This action can operate in one of three behaviors:

-If the request contains the allocations definition, those allocations will be set.
+1. If the request contains the allocations definition, those allocations will be set.<br>
-If the request contains bulkRemove value true, and a set of usernames, then the specified usernames will have their user class assignments removed.
+2. If the request contains bulkRemove value true, and a set of usernames, then the specified usernames will have their user class assignments removed.<br>
-If the request values bulkAssign and usernames are set, then all the specified usernames will be assigned to the User Class specified in bulkAssign.
+3. If the request values bulkAssign and usernames are set, then all the specified usernames will be assigned to the User Class specified in bulkAssign.<br>

 If the request doesn't match one of these three modes, a 400 error will be returned with error code api.error.item.unsupported-format.

 The response will contain the current user class assignments, if successful.

-If an allocation error occurs, such as the allocation of the specified User Class is already full, then a User Class Allocation error will be returned with a 400 status code with error code api.error.entitlements.user-class.allocation.exceeded.
+If an allocation error occurs, such as the allocation of the specified User Class is already full, then a User Class Allocation error will be returned with a **`400`** status code with error code **`api.error.entitlements.user-class.allocation.exceeded`**.

-Authorization required: admin or app_admin access for user resource type.
+Authorization required: `admin` or `app_admin` access for user resource type.

-Since v41
+Available in API v41 and greater.

 **Request:**